os-lecture/2023S-os-lectures/lec7/p4-labs.md

 #### Improve OS
 ```
 ├── os
-     ├── build.rs (modification: application builder based on application name)
+     ├── build.rs (modified: application builder based on application name)
      └── src
-     ├── loader.rs (modification: application loader based on application name)
+     ├── loader.rs (modified: application loader based on application name)
    ├── main.rs (modified)
-          ├── mm (Modification: In order to support the system calls in this chapter,
+          ├── mm (modified: In order to support the system calls in this chapter,
                   some enhancements are made to this module)
 ```